ideo/universal-remote/README.md

 1. We use [Poetry](https://python-poetry.org/docs/master/#installation) to manage dependencies, but we have included a `requirements.txt` file as well.
 Ask poetry to output a `requirements.txt` file for you with:
     ```bash
     poetry export --without-hashes --format=requirements.txt > requirements.txt
     ```
+    or, to specifically only export the ones required for the demo app, run:
+    ```bash
+    poetry export --without-hashes --only app --format=requirements.txt > requirements.txt
+    ```

 1. I have added all scraper dependencies with: